Lawsuit aims to hold nebulous ‘antifa’ to blame for injuries

 SACRAMENTO, Calif.
 (AP) - A conservative writer from Portland, Oregon, filed a lawsuit Thursday against purported elements of the nebulous, far-left militant groups collectively known as antifa, days after President Donald Trump blamed those groups for inciting violence at protests over police killings of black people.

-The suit was filed on behalf of Andy Ngo, a writer at the online publication Quillette who is known for aggressively covering and video-recording demonstrators.
+The suit was filed on behalf of Andy Ngo, who is known for aggressively covering and video-recording demonstrators.

-“I am hoping that this marks a turning point, that militants belonging to a criminal movement can no longer depend on the anonymity … to get away with their crimes,” he said.
+“I am hoping that this marks a turning point, that militants belonging to a criminal movement can no longer depend on the anonymity … to get away with their crimes,” said Ngo, who previously was a writer with the online publication Quillette and now is with The Post Millennial.

 Ngo has drawn attention to antifa for years and said he was targeted and suffered brain injuries when he was assaulted while covering protests in Portland a year ago.
 Video of the attack was widely viewed online and led to national calls for investigations as well as a subsequent rally led by the Proud Boys, a right-wing organization that has been designated a hate group by the Southern Poverty Law Center.